AlxHnr/dlaunch/README.md

 ## Uninstalling Dlaunch

 Uninstalling is pretty much like installing Dlaunch.
-Depending on how you have installed Dlaunch, you have two options:

-**System wide removal**

-Run `sudo make uninstall` from inside Dlaunch's source directory.
+If you have installed Dlaunch system wide, simply run `sudo make uninstall` from inside Dlaunch's source directory.

-**Local removal**

-Ensure that INSTALL\_PREFIX is setup exactly like during its installation.
+If you have installed Dlaunch locally, you must ensure that INSTALL\_PREFIX is setup exactly like during its installation.
 Then run `make uninstall` from Dlaunch's source directory.

 ### Wiping Dlaunch's residue from your home directory